Table of Contents

 Whoop also regularly offers firmware updates to optimize the battery pack, which can be downloaded via Whoop's desktop app and transferred to the battery pack via USB-C connection.

 Whoop tracks key metrics, like HRV (Heart Rate Variability), RHR (Resting Heart Rate), Sleep levels, and blood oxygen to determine how primed your body is for activity.

 A Whoop membership costs between $20-30 per month, depending on if you commit to a 1 or 2 year plan.

 The Whoop itself is free with the purchase of a membership.
 Without a membership, the Whoop will not provide you any health insights.

 Typically, Whoop only offers discounts around Black Friday, December, and for New Years (around 20% off memberships).

 Whoop Reviews: What are others saying?

-Generally, Whoop 3.0 reviews are pretty positive but there are still some consistent drawbacks.
+Generally, Whoop 4.0 reviews are pretty positive but there are still some consistent drawbacks.
 (Note, btw, that the Whoop 4.0 will begin shipping in late September, so there aren’t any customer reviews yet).

 - Some people don’t like the considerable amount of manual input (journal entries) necessary to get the most out of the Whoop app.